 Layering is similar to stooling except that a branch is bent down, held in place and covered with soil.
 Roots will form quicker if a short section of bark is removed just below the part of the branch that is buried.

 Air layering is useful for plants that cannot be bent below ground level.
-It works very well for house plants such as rubber plant and dracaena when they get too tall and have a bare trunk.
+It works very well for house plants such as rubber plants and dracaenas when they get too tall and have a bare trunk.
 First, a ring of bark about an inch long is removed from the trunk.
 Scrape the wood to make sure the cambium is also removed.
-This forces the trunk to develop roots.
+This forces the trunk to develop roots above the cut.
 Then take a piece of clear plastic about fifteen inches square and fold it around the trunk.
 Tape the edges of the plastic together or fold the ends together and staple them to form a tube around the trunk.
 Use twine to tie the bottom edge of the plastic to the trunk just below where the ring of bark was removed.
 Then soak sphagnum moss in water, wring it out like a sponge and stuff it into the tube.
 Finally, use twine to tie the top of the tube closed.
 Normally the moss will stay moist without any additional watering.

 In a couple of months, roots will grow from the stem just above where the bark was removed.
 They should be visible inside the plastic.
 The trunk can be cut off below the tube and planted into a new pot.
 Usually, the original plant will send up new sprouts and they can also be air layered.